palaeoware/trevosim/README.md

 All TREvoSim code is released under the GNU General Public License.
 See LICENSE.md files in the programme directory.

 All TREvoSim code is copyright 2024 by Russell J. Garwood and Alan R.T.
 Spencer.
-Please see  Please read the [Repository Contribution](https://github.com/palaeoware/repoconventions) document for further information on copyright.
+Please see the [Repository Contribution](https://github.com/palaeoware/repoconventions) document for further information on copyright.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but **without any warranty**.
 ______